-PROPERTY PORTFOLIO SEISMIC CAPACITY Option 1 - status quo Manage Council building portfolio at current investment levels.
+Main options Implication of options Option 1 - status quo Manage Council building portfolio at current investment levels.
 Existing public facilities may not be able to meet current recommended standards for seismic capacity ratings.
 Reduced LoS and closures are likely.
 Option 2 - Dispose and lease This option involves the transfer of maintenance and renewals costs to operational costs associated with leasing.
 A limiting factor in relation to this option is the availability of suitable building stock.

-Option 3 - increased investment This option would see an increase in prioritised DSA assessments undertaken across the portfolio of Council buildings.
-Subsequent investment would likely be required.
-Time period 2021 onwards Cost The cost of this exercise is not yet known.
-However, it is anticipated to be developed and communicated through the 2024 LTP.
-Project Contribution to the Four Well Beings
+DSA porti option would see an increase in priorit A assessments undertaken across the folio of Council buildings.
+Subsequent

+stment would likely be required.

+How cost of this exercise is not yet known. wever, it is anticipated to be developed a municated through the 2024 LTP.

+eject Contribution to the Four Well Beings

+DSA port inve 2021 The How com